bjh/phaxion/README.md

 NOTE: I have borrowed gratuitously from [this phaxio gem](https://github.com/gristmill/phaxio) so all credit should probably go to that author.

+ANOTHER NOTE: let's be honest, almost every single gemified API wrapper is a messy wrapper around HttParty.
+Now that is one useful gem.
+The only real win here is managing the API keys...so in reality you can call all the Phaxio API methods with `Phaxion.direct(:phaxio_api_method, arg1:123, arg2:'magic')`, the rest of this gem is fluff.
+I should have named it fluffy...dammit!

 ## Installation

 Add this line to your application's Gemfile: